ash-shar/Long-Tail-GAN/README.md

 $ python2.7 train.py <path/to/input/folder>
 ```

+The code will automatically take the config file as input.
 By default, the model gets saved to **path/to/input/folder/chkpt/** after every epoch.

 ### Test